RED7STUDIOS/RED7Community-Legacy/README.md

 **_Steps:_**
 1. [Download](https://github.com/RED7Studios/RED7Community/archive/refs/heads/main.zip) the latest source zip file.
-2. Extract it to your website directory.
+2. Extract the 'red7community.ml' directory to your website.
-3. Use the built in installer.
+3. Use the built in installer to do the setup wizard.
-4. Remove the install directory.
+4. Remove the install directory (for security reasons).
-5. Done!
+5. Done, enjoy RED7Community!

 ## Credits
 Installer by apPHP | https://www.apphp.com/customer/index.php?page=free-products